Ixilthrin/FlashBang_initial_repo/README.md

 # FlashBang

-A series of programs excercizing modern OpenGL and C++.
+A series of programs exercising modern OpenGL and C++.

 In particular, "program 10" is an index card simulation program which can be used for quick conceptualization of problems and solutions.
 Also can